AnaG0307/favbooks-v3/README.md

     - Import all the books, categories and subcategories using the command 'python3 manage.py load data name';
     - Create a super user using command 'python3 manage.py createsuperuser' and follow terminal instructions;
     - Create an if statement in settings.py to allow the system to take the database from os.environ if it exists otherwise it will use the default configuration.
-    - Install gunicorn in the terminal and freeze to requirements.txt file;
     - Create a Procfile to tell Heroku to create a web dyno;
     - Temporarily disable collect_static using command 'heroku config:set DISABLE_COLLECT_STATIC=1';
     - In settings.py add the hostname of the heroku app and a localhost so that gitpod will keep working;
-    - Add, commit and push changes to github, then use command 'git push heroku main' to deploy to Heroku;
+    - Deploy to Heroku;
     - In Heroku, inside the app, go to the Deploy tab and set it to deploy to github, search for the project repository and click connect.
 Once connected set up automatic deploys (due to recent issues shared by the Heroku team automatic deploys have been temporarily disabled);
     - Generate a secret key for the Heroku app and add it to the env.py file (which is included in .gitignore file to keep all the keys secret and safe);
     - In settings.py set up debug to true only if there is a variable called development in the environment;

 - Deployment to AWS S3:
     - Navigate to https://aws.amazon.com/ and create an account;
-    - Once logged in, from the AWS Management Console page, frind the S3 service in the 'Find Services' search bar to create a new bucket where our files will be stored;
+    - Once logged in, from the AWS Management Console page, find the S3 service in the 'Find Services' search bar to create a new bucket where our files will be stored;
     - Create a bucket:
         - With a matching name with your app to keep things organised;
         - Select your closest region;